HugoSmits/logsAnalysisUdacity/README.md

 ## Description

-#### Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
+#### The task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 #### The following source code will answer the next 3 questions: